bsurc/docs/docs/linux.md

 That said, Vim is extremely useful if you need to write a script, edit a configuration file, read a longer text file, etc.
 Despite its perceived difficulty, there are only a few things you need to know about Vim to use it successfully.
-There is also a built-in Vim tutorial that can be accessed by running the vimtutor command.
+There is also a built-in Vim tutorial that can be accessed by running the `vimtutor` command.
 Here are the steps necessary to open, edit, and then save a file with Vim:

 1. Enter the command `vim (filename)` to open the file, where the name can be an already existing file, or a new one you’re creating.
 This opens the file in command mode.

-2. Press the “i” key to exit command mode and enter insert mode.
+2. Press ++i++ while in command mode to enter insert mode.

 3. Edit the file as necessary.

-4. Press the “escape key” to exit insert mode and reenter command mode.
+4. Press ++escape++ while in insert mode to reenter command mode.

-5. To save and close, either hold “Shift” and press “z” twice, or type :wq
+5. To save and close while in command mode, either hold ++shift++ and press ++Z++ twice, or type `:wq`

-6. To close without saving, type :q!
+6. To close without saving while in command mode, type `:q!`

-7. To undo, press “u” while in command mode.
+7. To undo, press ++u++ while in command mode.

-Being able to open a Vim window and start writing or making changes right there is much faster than most anything else.
+This is just a handful of commands to get you started.
+Vim has many more shortcuts that can help you to efficiently edit text files in the command line.